tailor-platform/terraform-provider-tailor/docs/resources/idp.md

 Optional:

 - `expr` (String) The CEL expression to evaluate for authorization.
-This option is mutually exclusive with insecure.
+This option is mutually exclusive with insecure and logged_in_user.
-- `insecure` (Boolean) Whether to allow insecure authorization for the IdP service.
+- `insecure` (Boolean, Deprecated) **Deprecated.** Whether to allow insecure authorization for the IdP service.
 This option is mutually exclusive with expr and logged_in_user.
+Note that all IdP dataplane operations now implicitly require authentication, so this option no longer bypasses authentication.
+Use 'expr' with a custom CEL expression instead.
-- `logged_in_user` (Boolean) Whether to allow access only to logged-in users.
+- `logged_in_user` (Boolean, Deprecated) **Deprecated.** Whether to allow access only to logged-in users.
 This option is mutually exclusive with insecure.
+All IdP dataplane operations now implicitly require authentication.
+Use 'expr' with a custom CEL expression instead, or omit the authorization block.

 <a id="nestedatt--user_auth_policy"></a>